mukeshmithrakumar/papyri/docs/BLOG.md

-Based on what I learned,

-I started with the arXiv scrapper, then the pdf to text converter, followed by a text cleaner that cleans the initial text and groups things on paragraphs.
-I initially thought of building a layout recognition and text recognition engine that would work for all types of research documents but wanted to build something simple and easy that works and afterwards I can work on it to improve.
-This brings to my approach of building modular packages.
-Basically, a object oriented approach so if I need to swap things out I would easily be able to.
-Specially the machine learning components.
-So below is how I laid out the structure.
-Btw the easiest first step in following a object oriented approach is to take some time to come up with how to format things (I need to change the word format).
-Simply, before starting I would spend some time on creating the correct folders and python files that you think would be needed, Spend some time naming them, you don't have to write any code, just name them and draw how the files will interact with one another.

-(Python Folder Structure)

-Note that I did my UML Class Diagrams in a paper so not sharing it here, but if you want to learn about UML class diagrams and a free tool to draw some UML diagrams take a look at (Link).
-For those not familiar with UML class diagrams, below is a sample picture:

-(UML Class diagram example)

-Without going into detail UML Class diagrams describe a class's' properties and methods.
-Its an easy way to visualize and design how your classes are going to interact with each other and there are other types of UML diagrams you can use in your work.
-Take a look at [here]().
-You don't need to know a lot of UML stuff, just the basics to put your idea in paper and have a roadmap would be more than good enough, and even though there are softwares to help draw UML diagrams, I still prefer a paper and converting it into digital format later if it needs to be shared.

-Now, that I have a way of downloading the pdf based on a query, I want to build a simple UI that would work.
-But before that, the most important part of building a software, testing.

-I can't stress this enough, please write unit and integration test at the least.
+Finally, I can't stress this enough, please write unit and integration test at the least.
 If you see my folder structure, when I created the files, I also made sure to create test files and before I start writing another module.
 What I will do now is, write test for my scrapper and converter and cleaner functions.
 After testing the functions individually which is appropriately called Functional Testing, I will put these in the unit_test file and see if they function completely as a file, this can only be done if you follow an object oriented approach and set up your files and modules correctly.

 Next I would write the component test, for example the first component we built was the text_extraction module so I will test if that works as it should and put it under the text_extraction class.
 I will follow a similar approach to all the python related stuff.
 Note that people may have different names for the types of testing I mentioned, all you need to understand is the basic concepts of it and why you need to do it.
 And if this is your first time to testing, please see the links below: